monome/docs/ansible/advanced.md

 ![](../images/grid_KR_ii.png)

-Follower device toggles are arranged vertically, just left of center.
-From top to bottom:
+Follower device toggles are arranged just left of center.
+From top to bottom, left to right:

 * [Just Friends](/docs/teletype/jt-1) can be used as a synthesis voice or function generator.

 * [TELEXo](https://github.com/bpcmusic) can be used as a set of 4 enveloped oscillators, or 4 CV/gate pairs.